 Octobers theme for Fabulous Furniture Flipping Contest “Spray It Pretty”

-I have been wanting to create a Coral Branch themed dresser for a while now to add a nice pop of color in a tropical themed mostly blue ocean bedroom.
+I have been wanting to create a Coral Branch dresser theme for a while now to add a nice pop of color in a tropical themed mostly blue ocean bedroom.
 I thought it would be the perfect chance to try out this fab color of chalk paint I have been swooning over in a sprayer and really put it to the test.
 Entrants this month were to complete their projects with a sprayer and were generously supplied with a Finish Max from Home-Right how exciting!
 I have been dying to try out one of these babies for a while now as I have seen some great projects and have been reading wonderful reviews about how easy they are to use and the great finish you get with one.
 So of course I eagerly signed right up to Spray It Pretty!

 *This is a sponsored post, I have received products used to complete this project.
 Please review my Disclosure Page for more details on the disclosure policy.